'Omics-related Data

 To submit accessions and related data, use our online Submission Tool at https://submit.bco-dmo.org/ to enter your metadata and upload data files.
 See the "Submitting Data" page for more information on using the Submission Tool.

-(If you cannot use the online submission tool, you can complete the DATASET.rtf metadata form and send it to info@bco-dmo.org along with any relevant data files.)
+(If you cannot use the online Submission Tool, you can complete the DATASET.rtf metadata form and send it to info@bco-dmo.org along with relevant data files.)

 If applicable, please include the following information with your submission to BCO-DMO: